-Conservation 20/20 manages 45 preserves spread throughout Lee County, within the boundaries of most cities, totaling 24,930 acres.
-Information about each Conservation 20/20 preserve can be accessed from the list below.
+Conservation 20/20 manages 49 preserves spread throughout Lee County, including within the boundaries of most cities.
+These preserves combined total slightly more than 30,000 acres.

 Learn about Lee County preserves not acquired through the Conservation 20/20 program

 All preserves are open to the public for hiking, wildlife observation, and nature study.
 Several preserves offer additional recreation opportunities, including fishing, kayaking and canoeing, and horseback riding.
 Search recreation activities online or download recreation and amenities chart